 - Impairment Data

-- Proposed SDoH Data Collection to Inform Measures and Other Purposes.
+- SDoH Data Collection to Inform Measures and Other Purposes.
 Data would be collected on race, ethnicity, preferred language, interpreter services, health literacy, transportation, and social isolation.

 SNF Valued-Based Purchasing Program

 The performance period for the FY 2022 program year will be FY 2020, and the baseline period will be FY 2018.
 In addition, CMS finalizes adjustments to how and when it will suppress data on Nursing Home Compare for SNFs that have fewer than 25 eligible stays.

 In place of the March 31 deadline, CMS finalizes a 30-day deadline for phase one review and correction requests.
 In other words, SNFs would have 30 days from the date that CMS issues its report to review the claims and measure rate information and to submit a correction request to CMS if the SNF believes that any of that information is inaccurate.